MikeYEG/Smart-driveway-gate/README.md

 ### IOS App

 I created a IOS app that demonstrates how to open, close and stop the gate through post requests.
 The app isnt ready for github yet.
-But plans are to distribute it on the app store for free and maybe build a android app as well.
+But plans are to distribute it on the Apple app store for free and maybe build a android app as well.

 ## Endpoints